 The Board Office is working remotely.
 All applications, renewals and related materials should be submitted via the secure portal for applicants and licensees available on this website.
 Paper forms are no longer accepted or processed.
 Please review the information on this website, including FAQs for answers to questions about licensing and renewal of a NC MFT license.

 License renewal information for existing licensees and reinstatement information for expired and inactive practitioners

 All licensees must renew online through theRenewal Portal.
 All CEUs and fees are submitted through Certemy to the Board before renewal is processed and complete.
 The minimum continuing education hours for renewal is 20 hours and at least three of the 20 hours must be MFT Ethics coursework.

-All renewal applications must be submitted online, no paper applications or forms are accepted.
+All renewal and reinstatement applications must be submitted online, no paper applications or forms are accepted.
 All fees must be submitted online through the payment system.
 Cash, checks, or outside e-payments are not accepted.

 Renew (currently licensed NC LMFTA or LMFT) online via the Renewal Portal

 Other documents and information as may be required or requested

 Renewal of your license is required on an annual basis (once you have been licensed at least one year.
 Your license expiration date, listed in your licensee portal/account or on your license is the date by which you must renew your license.
 You will receive renewal reminders starting on April 1 of each renewal year if your license is due to be renewed.

 Can overages in CE hours be carried forward to a future renewal period?